-- GDPR does not just apply to businesses that employ more than 250 people.
-Small businesses must comply with the GDPR if they process personal data on a regular basis, or if they are involved in processing sensitive data, as defined in Article 9 of the GDPR.
+- The GDPR does not just apply to businesses that employ more than 250 people.
+Small businesses must also comply with the GDPR if they process personal data on a regular basis, or if they are involved in processing sensitive data, as defined in Article 9 of the GDPR.

-Audit the data you have
+Audit the data that you hold

 You need to ensure that all of the personal data that you hold is audited, to ensure that it meets with the requirements of the GDPR, including the revised consent requirements.
 If consent was acquired under different circumstances, it must be reacquired to meet the new standards.

 Develop mechanisms for the management of data

-Every business needs to know exactly what personal data it holds, and processes, where the data is, how it was obtained, whether the data needs to be retained and who is responsible for managing the data.
+Every business needs to know exactly what personal data it holds, and processes, where the data is, how it was obtained, whether the data needs to be retained, and who is responsible for managing the data.
 This is why you need to develop mechanisms for your business that meet all of these requirements.

 When the GDPR is introduced, businesses will not just need to be compliant; they will need to be able to show evidence of their compliance.
 In order to be able to do this, every business needs to keep comprehensive records of its policies and procedures, as well as checks that the business makes.

-This is a very important part of GDPR best practices, as it will not be sufficient for a business to simply appear to be compliant, it will need to be able to provide sufficient documentation to the Data Protection Authority (DPA), to prove its compliance.
+This is a very important part of GDPR best practices, as it will not be sufficient for a business to simply appear to be compliant, it will need to be able to provide sufficient documentation to the Data Protection Authority (DPA) to prove its compliance.
 Failure to do so could result in sanctions being applied.

 Risk assess the data you hold

 If you are looking at GDPR best practices for your business, you should be aware that you need to take action if it seems that no mitigation is possible.
 If this is the case, the business needs to consult with the relevant DPA, before the data is processed.
-It’s expected that cases like this will be the exception, not the rule.
+Itis expected that cases like this will be the exception, not the rule.

 Ensure that you have a Data Protection Officer (DPO) in place

 Alternatively, a business can use a third party DPO.
-Any business that chooses to do this, needs to consider GDPR good practices at all times.
-The third party DPO will also be regarded as a business which processes personal data.
+Any business that chooses to do this needs to consider GDPR good practices at all times.
+The third party DPO will be regarded as a business which processes personal data.
 This means that they must also comply with the GDPR, so businesses need to make sure this is addressed when contracts are signed.